TJ Cox

 Terrance John Cox (born July 18, 1963) is an American businessman and former politician who served as the U.S. representative for California's 21st congressional district from 2019 to 2021.
 The son of Chinese American and Filipino American parents, Cox was elected to the House of Representatives in 2018.
 A member of the Democratic Party, he was defeated in his 2020 rematch with Republican David Valadao.

 In August 2022, Cox was arrested by the Federal Bureau of Investigation on 15 counts of wire fraud, 11 counts of money laundering, one count of financial institution fraud, and one count of campaign contribution fraud.
+Cox pled guilty to two counts of fraud and agreed to pay $3.5 million in restitution.
+In May 2026 he began serving a prison sentence of one year and one day.

 Early life and career

 Cox was born in Walnut Creek, California to Kenneth Edward Cox and Perla DeCastro (now Davis).
 His father is a chemical engineering professor from China.
 His mother was born in Manila, Philippines and attended the University of Santo Tomas before immigrating to the U.S. He graduated with a Bachelor of Science in chemical engineering from the University of Nevada, Reno in 1986 and a Master of Business Administration from Southern Methodist University.
 He started two businesses that process nuts and also managed a community development enterprise.